Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 The apparitions are harmless figments that can't be damaged, turned, or dispelled.

-Characters on the dais when the cultists appear must sacrifice a creature on the altar or face the cult's wrath; characters can ascertain what must be done with a successful DC 11 Intelligence (Religion) or Wisdom (Insight) check.
+Characters on the dais when the cultists appear must sacrifice a creature on the altar or face the cult's wrath; characters can ascertain what must be done with a successful DC 11 Intelligence ([[/5.
+Mechanics/Rules/Skills.md#Religion\|Religion]]) or Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Insight\|Insight]]) check.
 To count as a sacrifice, a creature must die on the altar.
 The apparitions don't care what kind of creature is sacrificed, and they aren't fooled by illusions.

 If the characters make the sacrifice, the cultists fade away, but their tireless chant of "He is the Ancient.
 He is the Land," echoes again in the dungeon.
 Strahd is aware of the sacrifice, and Death House now does nothing to hinder the characters (see "Endings" below).